LuminFire/wfs/README.md

 ---

 I don't presently see PHP libraries that can write GML.
 We will likely need to extend geoPHP to read and write GML, at at least a subset of GML.

+### KVP vs XML

+KVP (Key Value Parameters) is what the spec calls query string parameters.
+Requests can also be made using an XML ecoding.

+We'll deal with KVP first, and XML encoding later (maybe).

 GeoJSON